CCOM Dean’s Advisory Board

 A native of Zionsville, Indiana, Andrea graduated from Zionsville Community High School.
 She attended Butler as a 'non-traditional' student.
 During her tenure at Butler, Andrea developed a passion for augmentative and alternative communication and is regarded as somewhat of a techie by her co-workers.
 Andrea received her master's degree from Purdue University and School Administrator Certification from Aurora University.
-She is currently a member of her school district's contract negotiations team and a member of the Rising Star committee.
+She is currently a member of her school district's contract negotiations team.

 Kate Healey Snedeker, APR, has more than 20 years of experience in communications in Indianapolis, including serving as press secretary for the Mayor of Indianapolis and press secretary to the Speaker of the Indiana House of Representatives.
 Prior to starting her own firm, Snedeker spent 10 years at Emmis Communications, where she served as senior communications counsel and led the company’s internal and external corporate communications efforts.
 Her current clients include Emmis, OneAmerica, the Town of Zionsville, Lumina Foundation and Mainstreet Property Group.